runloopai/api-client-python/README-SDK.md

 # devbox is automatically shutdown when exiting the context

 # Asynchronous
-async with sdk.devbox.create(name="temp-devbox") as devbox:
+async with await sdk.devbox.create(name="temp-devbox") as devbox:
     result = await devbox.cmd.exec("echo 'Hello'")
     print(await result.stdout())
 # devbox is automatically shutdown when exiting the context